mesosphere/dcos-docs-site/pages/ksphere/dispatch/latest/repo-setup/index.md

 * A `build` task that builds and pushes the Docker image.
 The `docker-image` is its output resource, it has `src-git` as an input resource, and it depends on the `test` task completing successfully.
 * A new `on push tags` action that will run our build whenever a new Git tag is pushed.

-See the [complete pipeline configuration reference](/pipeline-configuration/) for further assistance configuring your pipeline.

 After you've made these modifications to the Dispatchfile, you can `add`, `commit` and `push` your changes:

 ```bash